Cosmian/cloudproof_js/README.md

 # Cosmian Javascript Lib

-The library provides a Typescript friendly API to the **Cloudproof Encryption** product of the [Cosmian Ubiquitous Encryption platform](https://cosmian.com).
+The library provides a Typescript-friendly API to the **Cloudproof Encryption** product of the [Cosmian Ubiquitous Encryption platform](https://cosmian.com).

 ## Getting started